HomeMuseums: Cartoon and Comic Art ExhibitsCloaked Crusader: George Washington in Comics

 Of all the patriots of the American Revolution, one stands head and shoulders above the rest – George Washington, commander of the Continental Army and first president of the United States.
 Even during his times, Washington the man was a myth, a legend, and arguably the nation’s first pop culture celebrity, with his portrait in every home and declarations of “George Washington Slept Here” dotting the countryside.

 Two hundred years after the American Revolution, the comic book emerged as one the dominant pop culture icons of the twentieth century, filled with stories of superheroes battling supervillains and preserving the basic ideals on which the United States was founded.
-Comic book insider Renée Witterstaetter inevitably noticed connections between the superheroes of the present and George Washington of the past, and as a result teamed with the Fraunces Tavern Museum in New York City to bring the two together in a special exhibit entitled, Cloaked Crusader: George Washington in Comics and Pop Culture, which premiered on October 5, 2022.
+Comic book insider Renée Witterstaetter noticed connections between the superheroes of the present and George Washington of the past, and as a result teamed with the Fraunces Tavern Museum in New York City to bring the two together in a special exhibit entitled, Cloaked Crusader: George Washington in Comics and Pop Culture, which premiered on October 5, 2022.

 “I’m very happy and grateful for this opportunity to work with them, and for them having the vision to present something very unique in this historic space, that ties the past to the present,” Witterstaetter told the online newsletter Scoop.
 “Fraunces Tavern Museum is an amazing cultural heritage site in New York City.
 It is the location of Washington’s farewell dinner with his officers after the Revolutionary War, you can in fact still visit the room where they dined on the second floor.
 This edifice has been a witness to much of our history, as the oldest tavern in New York City.
 You can still have a meal there on the first floor as well, or have a drink with history in the bar.”

 History is likewise served within the Cloaked Crusader exhibit, one that combines the factual George Washington with pop culture mythology.
-The exhibit coincided with the one hundredth anniversary of the first monthly comic book – Comic Monthly – that contained reprints of previously published comic strips.
+The exhibit coincided with the 100th anniversary of the first monthly comic book – Comic Monthly – that contained reprints of previously published comic strips.
 While Washington’s existence within the world of comic books doesn’t extend that far back, he did make multiple appearances in biographical tomes like Classics Illustrated and The World Around Us: The Illustrated Story of American Presidents throughout the ensuing decades.

 Washington’s first full-fledged appearance in a superhero comic book occurred in April 1947 with the publication of Blonde Phantom Comics #13.
 In a story written by Stan Lee entitled “Perils from the Past,” a present-day Redcoat attempts to steal jewels given to George Washington by one of his ancestors, with Washington appearing in flashback scenes.